Money should not be an obstacle to talent.

 Step 2

-Between June 15 and July 15, you fill out the financial aid application form, so we can assess your personal and family financial situation.
-You can also write a note with more information to help us assess your case with even more precision.
+The financial aid application form permits us to assess your personal and family financial situation.
+You may also offer additional information to the evaluators in order to help us assess your case with even more precision.

 Step 3

-In September, you will be notified of the School’s decision and, if applicable, the amount of financial aid for the upcoming year of study at the National Theatre School.
+In early August, you will be notified of the School’s decision and, if applicable, the amount of financial aid for the upcoming year of study at the National Theatre School.

 This process must be repeated for each school year.